abulgatz/cs499devbox/README.md

 Make a shortcut to Pageant on your desktop

 Right click on the shortcut and click Properties.
-Go to the "Shortcut" tab add the following at the end of "Target" (make sure to add a space between the end of what is there and what you copy in):
+Go to the "Shortcut" tab and add the following at the end of "Target" (make sure to add a space between the end of what is there and what you paste in):

     "%HOMEPATH%\.ssh\id_rsa.ppk" "C:\HashiCorp\Vagrant\home\insecure_private_key.ppk"

-You can then copy this shortcut to your startup folder at `C:\Users\<User Profile folder name>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`
+You can then copy this shortcut to your startup folder at `%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup`

 ## Download devbox respository